What Breakers Are Compatible With a Panelboard?

 If you are planning on replacing your current circuit breakers or adding new ones, you need to know which circuit breaker is compatible with your existing one.
 While some manufacturers do not make interchangeable circuit breakers, those that are UL Classified are interchangeable.
 It is not possible to replace a square D breaker with another one, but many contractors will not hesitate to do so.
 In fact, UL Classified circuit breakers are compatible with square D.

 Not all breakers are interchangeable.
 There are UL-listed and non-UL-classified circuit breakers.
-In general, Eaton and Square D breakers work with each other, but some models of each brand are incompatible with the other.
+In general, but some models of each brand are incompatible with the other.
 It’s best to consult the manual of your panelboard before purchasing new breaker units.
 However, the following chart outlines which types are compatible with each other.

 Will GE Breakers Fit in a Siemens Panel?